santi1s/Big-Data/Data-Movement-POD/Data-Factory/Kusto-Queries-for-ADF.md

 | where AgentGroupId == "<AgentId from JobInfo>"
 and TIMESTAMP >= start_time of activity and TIMESTAMP <= end_time of activity
 ```
+We'll want to look at The 'Telemetries' column, at the values below.

+Max Capacity - the number of jobs allowed to run on the machine
+Used Capacity - the number of jobs that are actually running on the machine

+CPUUtilization - how much of the CPU is being run at any one time.

+We're checking these values for the full runtime of the job.
+If CPU is high, or if Used Capacity is within 1 or 2 jobs of Max capacity, that's a problem.

 # Azure Data Factory V1 Queries